MicrosoftDocs/bot-docs/articles/nodejs/use-default-message-handler.md

 ---
 # Respond to user messages

-This article teaches you the basics of how to start responding to user messages in your bot.
+The simplest way to start sending and receiving messages is by using the default message handler.

 ## Use the default message handler

-The simplest way to start sending and receiving messages is by using the default message handler.
-To do this, create a new [UniversalBot][UniversalBot] with a function to handle the messages received from a user, and pass this object to your [ChatConnector][ChatConnector].
+Create a new [UniversalBot][UniversalBot] with a function to handle the messages received from a user and pass this object to your [ChatConnector][ChatConnector].

 ```javascript
 var restify = require('restify');